 Beets also contain fiber and some protein, so adding some whole beets to the diet is a healthful choice.
 Much of this fiber is removed in the juicing process, but the beets can be roasted, added to soups, or cooked in other ways.

 Compounds in beets called betalains also provide some helpful benefits to the body.
-As one study notes, these compounds may be helpful antioxidants and anti-inflammatory agents.
-They may even help protect against certain cancers, though more research is needed to confirm this.
+As

 When taken in moderation, most people can enjoy beet juice safely and regularly without the risk of side effects.

 The most common side effect is a condition called beeturia, where the urine turns a reddish color after a person eats beets.
 This is normal and will go away once the person stops eating beets.

 Nitrates can dilate blood vessels in the body and lower blood pressure, so anyone taking medication for high blood pressure may want to talk to their doctor before including drink beet juice in their diet.

 A recent study found that a diet high in beets did not decrease the blood pressure of people who were taking high blood pressure medication, but it is best to take precautions.

 People with diabetes should also be aware that beets are high in sugar.
 When they are juiced, most of the fiber is removed so that the sugar may cause glucose spikes in the bloodstream.
 It is best to monitor blood sugar levels while eating beats and make any necessary changes in insulin.

 Anyone with a history of urinary stones caused by calcium oxalate may want to talk to their doctor before drinking beet juice regularly.
 Beets are high in oxalates, which may bind to calcium in the kidneys and form these stones.

 Doctors may suggest a way of eating beets, such as drinking the juice with a source of calcium, to avoid a buildup in the kidneys.